andrasq/node-qrpc/Readme.md

 -----------

 The client makes calls to the server, and consumes the responses.
-A single request can result in more than response; qrpc sends all requests and responses over a single socket (multiplexes) and steers each response to its correct destination.
+A single request can result in more than one response; qrpc sends all requests and responses over a single socket (multiplexes) and steers each response to its correct destination.